amcajal/8_bit_hubble/README.md

 About **8-bit Hubble**:

 Alberto Martin Cajal is the original author of **8-bit Hubble**.
 **8-bit Hubble** is released under GNU GPL version 3.0 license.
-Check LICENSE file for a full version of it, or visit the official GNU web page. @TODO
+Check LICENSE file for a full version of it, or visit the [official GNU web page](https://www.gnu.org/licenses/gpl-3.0.en.html)

-About libpng and GTK:
+About **libpng** and **GTK**:

 These libraries are third-party libraries and are NOT owned by **8-bit Hubble** author.

 libpng is released under the libpng license.
-Check the official webpage. @TODO GTK+ is released under GNU LGPL license.
-Check the official webpage. @TODO
+Check the [official webpage](http://www.libpng.org/pub/png/libpng.html) GTK+ is released under GNU LGPL license.
+Check the [official webpage](https://developer.gnome.org/gtk3/stable/index.html)

 [Back to index](#index)